clintwebb/fileknock/src/README.md

 This service will use config files in `/etc/fileknock.d/`, `/opt/fileknock/etc/fileknock.d/` or `/var/fileknock.d/` and will execute operations based on the config in those directories.

 Note that a lot of the functionality that fileknockd provides, can be done with other tools like lsyncd.
-However it should ne noted that tools like lsyncd are geared toward a solution that syncs data between systems, however, fileknockd is more about triggering some action from an activity.
+However it should be noted that tools like lsyncd are geared toward a solution that syncs data between systems, however, fileknockd is more about triggering some action from an activity.
 It can also be noted that fileknockd can also be configured to replace lsyncd and vice-a-versa.

 Example config files:
 ```